MichaelSodeke/MichaelSodeke/README.md

 ## ABOUT ME
 My name is Michael Sodeke.
 I am a Mathematics major specializing in *Computational Mathematics*, graduating in 2022.
-My interests are in *Computer Science* and *Investment Banking*, and my future goal is to work as a *Quant Developer*.
+I am seeking employment as a *Linux System Administrator*.
+In addition, my future goal is to work as a *Quant Developer*.

-In 2020 I paid for and enrolled in Andrew Ng’s **Stanford** *Machine Learning Certification program*, where I learned how to implement supervised and unsupervised machine learning algorithms, such as linear regression, logistic regression and neural networks, as well as anomaly detection.
-The course was difficult and revealed how essential mathematics was in this field.
+In 2020 I paid for and enrolled in Andrew Ng’s **Stanford** *Machine Learning Certification program*, where I learned how to implement supervised and unsupervised machine learning algorithms, such as linear regression, logistic regression, and neural networks, as well as anomaly detection.
+The course revealed how essential mathematics was in this field.
 This experience further developed my interest in modeling complex systems: social, economic, biological, financial, etc. However, I was still confused about whether or not *Data Science* and *Machine Learning* were separate fields.

 Later on, I learned about the *Data Science pipeline* and its implementation through the **Johns Hopkins University** *Data Science Certification program*.
-Throughout this program, I discovered that Machine Learning was part of the pipeline, referred to as *Predictive Analysis*.
-Unfortunately, the instructors decided to use pre-made algorithms from ML libraries instead of showing how to build these same algorithms from scratch using math formulas in order to teach the course.
-Thus, I had to do extra work by searching online for PDF documents from Dartmouth, Stanford and MIT on how to build ML algorithms with math formulas.
-I was successful and later on passed the course.
+I also discovered that Machine Learning, referred to as *Predictive Analysis*, was part of the Data Science pipeline.
+Unfortunately, the instructors decided to use pre-made algorithms from ML libraries instead of showing how to build these same algorithms from scratch using math formulas to teach the course.
+Thus, I searched online for PDF documents from Dartmouth, Stanford, and MIT about ML algorithms and how to construct them with math formulas.
+I was successful in my efforts and later on passed the course.

-Also in 2020, I interned as a *Sector Analyst* for the **Davis Investment Group** where I was assigned to keep track of certain stocks held by the firm.
-Paying close attention to news surrounding key economic sectors, and how they affected each other, was essential.
+Also, in 2020, I interned as a *Sector Analyst* for the **Davis Investment Group**, where I was assigned to keep track of certain stocks held by the firm.
+Paying close attention to economic sectors, and how they affected each other, was essential.

 In addition, I participated in *Carnegie Mellon University’s* 2021 **PicoCTF** network security competition this Spring.
 The competition was a great way for me to improve my programming and ethical hacking skills.
 Unfortunately, I did not complete all the problems, but I am preparing for the next competition this Fall.

+In addition, I participated in *Carnegie Mellon University's* 2021 **PicoCTF** network security competition this Spring.
+The competition helped me improve my programming and ethical hacking skills.
+Unfortunately, I did not complete all the problems, but I am preparing for the next round this Fall 2021.

 <!--
 # GIT STATS